ngbeslhang/kv-public-transport-info/docs/kv/lines/kelana-jaya.md

 TIPS: Use the browser's search function to find your origin and destination stations and calculate from there.

+NOTE: If the chart for one of the directions is incomplete, use the other chart for estimation instead.

 ### Towards Gombak (Northbound)

 ```